HomeMy WebLinkAbout2013-05-01-REC-min (includes attachments) \OVS MOfN/

 • Make small, little piles to decompose

-• Change Bob Bernard's crew from hours, if needed. other
+• Change Bob Barnard's crew from 5-3 workers every other week

-• Miles will join Bob's crew if not needed)
+• Miles will join Bob's crew for two hours, if needed (no charge, if not needed)

 • Need to follow protocol, if needed if herbicides used